Patchwork fever: a new world opens up to us!

 After practicing and completing a few small projects, I needed to find a nice, easy, and satisfying project for our introductory course.

-Since I like sewing and the projects we do for the courses to be useful, after careful thought, II decided to redo the covers of my living room cushions, the very ones that were part of my first sewing projects!
-These covers had been well used and were really starting to wear out especially since Gala - our mascot - loves them a lot and doesn't hesitate to sharpen her claws on them from time to time!
-Anyway, it was time to honor them and change them; so it was a doubly useful project!
+Since I like sewing and the projects we do for courses to be useful, after careful thought, I decided to remake the covers of my living room cushions, the very ones that were part of my first sewing projects!
+These covers had been well used and were really starting to wear out, especially since Gala—our mascot—loves them and doesn’t hesitate to sharpen her claws on them from time to time!

-Plus, since there are several cushions, it's an opportunity to work on several patterns, several scales,...
+Plus, since there are several cushions, it’s an opportunity to work on several patterns, several scales...
 In short, I knew I was going to love this work!

 I must say I had a lot of fun playing with geometry and changing scales to create large and smaller patterns.

-4. From initiation to more complex projects
+4. From introduction to more complex projects

 Leave a comment